 Board's Plan to Address Structural Deficit in Fiscal Year 2017 and Beyond.
 The Board is committed to finding a sustainable long-term solution to addressing its structural deficit in Fiscal Year 2017 and beyond.
 The Board has identified several available options to address any expected shortfalls in its Fiscal Year 2017 budget and to correct its structural deficit in future Fiscal Years.
+The Board expects that in the event that significant financial relief is not provided by the State through pension reform and additional State funding, it will address the shortfall with a mix of deeper budget cuts, legal actions, and/or additional borrowing.
 The Board is committed to ensuring its continued operations through reductions in expenditures under its control.
 These expenditure reductions may be implemented in phases between Fiscal Years 2017 and 2018.
-The Board is committed to making all the necessary reductions to achieve structural balance by Fiscal Year 2018 and to ensure a sustainable path forward.
-For further discussion of the Board's structural deficit and tools available to the Board to address such deficit going forward, see Note 17 to the Board's Audited Financial Statements for Fiscal Year 2015 attached to this Official Statement as APPENDIX B. See "BONDHOLDERS' RISKS - Structural Deficit, Cash Flow and Liquidity."
+The Board is committed to making all the necessary reductions to achieve balance by Fiscal Year 2018 and to ensure a sustainable path forward.
+For further discussion of the Board's structural deficit and tools available to the Board to address such deficit going forward, see Note 17 to the Board's Comprehensive Annual Financial Report for Fiscal Year 2015 attached to this Official Statement as APPENDIX B. See "BONDHOLDERS' RISKS - Bankruptcy of the Board - Structural Deficit, Cash Flow and Liquidity" and "PLAN OF FINANCE - Future Financings."